Locations:

 Your healthcare provider will feel for your prostate gland, checking the size and the surface of the gland.
 If your prostate is enlarged, you may feel some discomfort or mild pain/pressure during the exam.
 Finally, your provider will examine the wall of your lower colon and rectum, checking for any abnormalities.

-For women and people AFAB
+For people AFAB

 Once you’re ready, they’ll ask you to relax and take a deep breath.
 They’ll gently insert a gloved, lubricated index finger into your rectum.
 During this process, your provider will examine the wall of your lower colon and rectum, checking for any abnormalities.